maelfabien/maelfabien.github.io/_posts/2019-3-26-TimeSeries1.md

 ### Rolling Mean

 The rolling mean of a time series produces a smoother version than the original series.
-How is this achieved ?
+How is this achieved?

 Over a given window, for example here, a window of 7 days, we take the average of all the days within the window.